wp-plugins/responsive-column-widgets/readme.txt

 * **cache_duration** - the cache lifespan in seconds which determines how long the cache remains.
 Default: 0. e.g. `3600`

+= Render Custom Array in Multiple Columns =
+If you are a developer, you can render array contents in multiple columns with responsive design.

+Let's take a look at an example.
+First, insert this shortcode in a post.

+`[responsive_column_widgets passphrase="days" columns="7"]`

+I know you are not familiar with the *passphrase* parameter.
+This key(parameter) name can be any string that identify the call.

+Now we need to hook into the *RCW_filter_widget_output_array* filter so that we can intervene the process of plugin's rendering widgets.
+It accepts two parameters.
+The first one will be the output array and the second one is the parameter array.

+In the callback function for the filter, we check if the parameter array holds the key named "passphrase".
+You shuold change the key name and its value to suite your needs.

+`add_filter( 'RCW_filter_widget_output_array', 'RCW_CustomArrayOutput', 10, 2 );
+function RCW_CustomArrayOutput( $arrOutput, $arrParams ) {

+	if ( ! isset( $arrParams['passphrase'] ) )
+		return $arrOutput;

+	if ( $arrParams['passphrase'] == 'days' )
+		return array( 'Sunday', 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday' );

+	return $arrOutput;
+}`

+This will display the days in 7 columns.
+The plugin will generate the CSS rules based on the parameter values.
+And the rules will be inserted inside the body tag.

+If you like to insert the style in the head tag, use the *ResponsiveColumnWidgets_EnqueueStyle* function.
+Tell the function that which parameters are going to be used.

+'add_filter( 'wp_loaded', 'RCW_CustomArrayAddStyle' );
+function RCW_CustomArrayAddStyle() {
+	if ( function_exists( 'ResponsiveColumnWidgets_EnqueueStyle' ) ) {
+		ResponsiveColumnWidgets_EnqueueStyle( array( 'passphrase' => 'days', 'columns' => "7" ) );
+	}
+}'

 = Video Tutorials =
 http://en.michaeluno.jp/responsive-column-widgets/tutorials/